Law School Case Brief

 Ohio R. Crim.
-P. 16(B)(1)(c) states that a court shall order the prosecuting attorney to permit the defendant to inspect and copy or photograph books, papers, documents, photographs, tangible objects, buildings or places, or copies or portions thereof, available to or within the possession, custody or control of the State, and which are material to the preparation of his defense, are intended for use by the prosecuting attorney as evidence at the trial, or were obtained from or belong to the defendant.
+P. 16(B)(1)(c) requires that a court shall order the prosecuting attorney to permit the defendant to inspect and copy or photograph books, papers, documents, photographs, tangible objects, buildings or places, or copies or portions thereof, available to or within the possession, custody or control of the State, and which are material to the preparation of his defense, are intended for use by the prosecuting attorney as evidence at the trial, or were obtained from or belong to the defendant.

 The defendant-appellant, Lawrence Whitemore, was indicted by the Grand Jury of Cuyahoga County and was charged with Breaking and Entering, Grand Theft, and Possessing Criminal Tools.
 Gregory Shepherd, a security officer for Honeywell Protection Services, testified for the State and stated that he was dispatched to a drugstore because of an alarm signal from the store.
 When he arrived at the front of the store, he observed a man climbing up a rope through a hole in the ceiling.
 Whitemore and an accomplice were apprehended behind the store by police officers who had arrived at the scene and Shepherd identified Whitemore as the man climbing the rope.
 Whitemore testified that he was just passing by the store and never entered the same.
 Subsequently, the jury found the defendant guilty on all three counts of the indictment, and the trial judge sentenced the defendant to three prison terms of two-to-five years each, with the first two being consecutive and with the third running concurrently with the first two terms.
 Whitemore then appealed his conviction, alleging that the trial court erred in failing to grant a motion for acquittal because the evidence failed to substantiate the verdict.